vando026/ahri_py/README.md

 speeding up the HIV incidence rate calculations.

 The wiki help pages serve as a short introduction to the ahri library.
-These can be found in the links below.
-The help files are organised as
-follows:

 -   Getting started, which describes how to install the ahri library, which AHRI datasets to request and where to put them.
 It also shows